qingsonghu08/FCM-ViT-main/README.md

 Please download pre-trained models and put them into your custom file path.

 ## Examples

-### ResNet-50
-`cd cluster-contrast-reid-res`
-`sh train.sh`

 ### ViT
-`cd cluster-contrast-reid-vit`
 `sh train.sh`

 ## ReID performance

 We have reproduced the performance to verify the reproducibility.
-The reproduced results may have a gap of about 1.0% with the numbers in the paper.
+The reproduced results may have a gap of about 0.5% with the numbers in the paper.

 ### USL ReID